Food Additives & Contaminants, Part A, Chemistry, Analysis, Control, Exposure & Risk Assessment. 2017 March 23.

 QUOTE: “for children to reach the intake assumed in the Southampton study, they would have to consume at least 30 times more foods and beverages daily than the high consumers (95%) and the foods would have to contain four different colours at maximum use levels, a clearly unrealistic scenario.” (again, totally untrue, based on a misreading of the Southampton study, which you can see here.)

 NOTE: They follow this misinformation with a chart for each food dye purporting to show cumulative intake levels for various age groups — in micrograms per kilogram of body weight per day.
-Considering that a child can get almost 15 mg of Red 40 from one single glass of Powerade Fruit Punch (Stevens 2015a), does it make any sense that a 20 kg (44 pound) child will have a “maximum” total intake of only 506 micrograms (1/2 mg) per day?
+Considering that a child can get almost 15 mg of Red 40 from one single glass of Powerade Fruit Punch (Stevens 2014), does it make any sense to claim that a 20 kg (44 pound) child will have a “maximum” total intake of only 506 micrograms (1/2 mg) per day?

 QUOTE: “Overall, a refined exposure assessment for 12 FD&C colour additives was conducted and demonstrates that food colour use as currently practiced in the US is safe and does not result in excessive exposure to the population, even at conservative range of food consumption and levels of use.”